-(r) Derivative financial instruments
+(q) Derivative financial instruments and hedging activities

 The Company uses various risk management techniques to reduce its exposure to movements in electricity prices, interest rates and foreign currency exchange rates.
-These include the use of derivative financial instruments such as forward contracts or contracts-for-differences and interest rate swaps.
+These include the use of derivative financial instruments such as forward contracts or contracts-for-differences, interest rate swaps and bond forward contracts.
 Such instruments may be used to establish a fixed price for electricity, fixed interest rates for borrowings or fixed foreign currency rates for anticipated transactions denominated in a foreign currency.
 Embedded derivatives are separated from the host contract and accounted for as a derivative if certain criteria are met.

 The Company sells electricity to customers under a Regulated Rate Tariff (RRT).
-As part of the RRT, the amount of electricity to be economically hedged, the hedging method and the electricity selling prices to be charged to these customers is determined by a regulatory approved Energy Price Setting Plan (EPSP).
-Under the EPSP, the Company manages its exposure to fluctuating wholesale electricity spot prices and consumption volume by entering into financial electricity purchase contracts in advance of the month of consumption in order to economically hedge the price of electricity under a well-defined risk management process set out in the EPSP.
-Under these instruments, the Company agrees to exchange, with a single creditworthy and adequately secured counterparty, the difference between the Alberta Electric System Operator (AESO) market price and the fixed contract price for a specified volume of electricity for the forward months, all in accordance with the EPSP.
-The Company may enter into additional financial electricity purchase contracts outside the EPSP to further economically hedge the price of electricity.
+As part of the RRT, the quantity of electricity to be consumed, methods used to reduce the risk of adverse price movement for the expected electricity consumption and the electricity selling prices to be charged to these customers are determined by a regulatory approved Energy Price Setting Plan (EPSP).
+The Company manages its exposure to fluctuating wholesale electricity spot prices and consumption volume by entering into financial electricity purchase contracts up to 120 days in advance of the month of consumption in order to reduce the risk of adverse price movements of electricity under a well-defined risk management process set out in the EPSP.
+Under these instruments, the Company agrees to exchange, with a counterparty meeting the Company's credit risk parameters, the difference between the AESO market price and the fixed contract price for a forecasted volume of electricity for the forward months, all in accordance with the EPSP.
+The Company may enter into additional financial electricity purchase contracts outside the EPSP to further mitigate the risk of adverse price movements of electricity.

-Interest rates swaps are used by the Company to manage interest rate risks associated with long-term loans and borrowings and result in securing fixed interest rates over the term of the loans and borrowings against the floating interest rate.
+Interest rates swaps and bond forward contracts are used by the Company to manage interest rate risks associated with long-term loans and borrowings and result in securing fixed interest rates over the term of the loans and borrowings against the floating interest rate.